|Spend the time||outdoors|

 - Global positioning system (GPS) unit

 - Permits: required for Nature Preserves and many publicly owned sites

 The full project manual can be downloaded at http://www.plantsofconcern.org/forms_protocols/

 Plants of Concern engages citizen scientists to monitor the Chicago Wilderness region's rarest plants, assess trends in their populations, and provide important data used to conserve our rapidly declining floral heritage.

 Since its ambitious inception in 2000, Plants of Concern has grown and continues to expand.
 New sites, plant species, and volunteers have been added every year.
 The importance of volunteer participation cannot be stressed enough, for it is literally the backbone of the program.
 Plants of Concern has thrived because of the dedication and perseverance of volunteers and the collaboration of regional partners.

 You can help!
-The project needs volunteers of all skill levels to help with monitoring rare species in the Chicago area.
+The project needs volunteers of all skill levels to help with monitoring rare species in IL, WI, and IN.